-Jay wrote Jango’s story in his notepad.
-He considered recording the lecture with his phone, but wouldn’t interrupt Jango to ask permission.
+Jay penned Jango’s story in his notepad.
 Jango sniffed smoke from the brass burner before concluding:

-“Faith and Jango smoked the cricket and began walking to the monastery.
+“Faith and Jango finished the cricket walking to the monastery.
 ‘I think I’ve watched your brother’s anime,’ said Faith, ‘but I’m still hung up on the timeline here.’

 “‘I suppose my pilgrimage is predestined by the Mountain,’ said Jango.
 ‘I’ll bring you a cricket.
-I owe you one.’
+I owe you.’

 “‘Centipede powder, too, please,’ said Faith.
 ‘My friend and I had lots of fun!’
 So saying, steam rose from her tail.
 ‘Uh oh.
 I’m evaporating.
 How embarrassing.’

 “‘You’re returning to the Mountain,’ said Jango.
 The fox watched her snow-torso bubble and pop.
 ‘Oran dora, Faith Featherway.’